OpenBB-finance/OpenBB/website/content/sdk/reference/portfolio/dret.md

 ---
 title: dret
-description: Detailed documentation for 'dret' function of OpenBB Terminal, allows calculation of daily returns and visualization of these returns through charts.
+description: "Detailed documentation for 'dret' function of OpenBB Terminal, allows" calculation of daily returns and visualization of these returns through charts.
   This function manipulates and interprets portfolio data.
 keywords: